w3c/wai-wcag-em/procedure.md

 WCAG 2 Level AA is the generally accepted and recommended target.

 <p class="note">It is often useful to evaluate beyond the conformance target of the digital product.
 For example, a product might meet individual requirements from a higher conformance level.
-Having and documenting this information can help plan future improvements more effectively.</p>
+Documenting this information can help plan future improvements more effectively.</p>

 #### Step 1.3: Define an Accessibility Support Baseline {#step1c}